119 West Virginia Street

 Protecting your nest egg

 Long-term care insurance (LTC) is a critical but often overlooked component of retirement planning.
-People might be surprised by the number of American who may need long-term care if current trends remain in place.
 Without being properly prepared, the burden of providing elder care and nursing services often falls to a spouse or other family member.
 A plan for LTC coverage can help minimize the financial and emotional impacts on your loved ones if you end up needing these services.

 If you need help evaluating LTC policies that makes sense for you, your family, and your financial future—let’s connect.